atom/atom/docs/your-first-package.md

 Notice `.workspace` on the first line.
 Just like CSS, keymap selectors *scope* key bindings so they only apply to specific elements.
 In this case, our binding is only active for elements matching the `.workspace` selector.
-If the Tree View has focus, pressing `cmd-alt-a` won't trigger the `ascii-art:convert` command.
+If the Tree View has focus, pressing `ctrl-alt-a` won't trigger the `ascii-art:convert` command.
 But if the editor has focus, the `ascii-art:convert` method *will* be triggered.
 More information on key bindings can be found in the [keymaps](advanced/keymaps.html) documentation.